- Land conservation which we refer to as “environmental Justice”; and

 Approximately four days later, General Sherman issued Special Field Order 15 which set aside land along the Southeast coast so that “each family shall have a plot of not more than forty acres of tillable ground.”
 This plan later became known by a signature phrase: “40 acres and a mule.”
 However, President Andrew Johnson, who ascended to the presidency following the assassination of President Abraham Lincoln, effectively shattered the promise that was Special Field Order 15.

-Numerous families make the decision to conserve their lands by donating the land or placing the land under a conservation easement.
-Unfortunately, few Black families are similarly situated, lacking land holdings to pass down to heirs.
+Numerous families make the decision to conserve their lands which may include donating their land to a local conservancy. by donating the land or placing the land under a conservation easement.
+Unfortunately, few Black families are similarly situated, lacking land holdings to pass down to heirs or conservancies.